 Pew Research Center reports that in 2014 less than one-third of teens had a job.
-While some of the decline has been attributed to more teens participating in unpaid volunteer work to fulfill a graduation requirement or boost a college application, others simply cannot find work.
+While some of the declines has been attributed to more teens participating in unpaid volunteer work to fulfill a graduation requirement or boost a college application, others simply cannot find work.
 That does not mean parents have to let their kids spend the summer lounging or staring at a screen playing video games and browsing social media.
-Instead they can start them on the path of becoming investing tycoons.
+Instead, they can start them on the path of becoming investing tycoons.

 “Parents should start planning with their kids about what types of jobs they are qualified to perform about two months before the school year ends,” noted BusyKid Co-Founder and CEO.
 “Parents should also come to terms with their kids about how money earned over the summer will be used.”